-To illustrate the application of some of these models to understand continuous casting defects, examples are taken from simulations conducted at the University of Illinois.
-For simplicity, almost all of the examples involve the same thin-slab caster using the domain in Fig. 2.
-The tapered nozzle has two 15°-down 75x32mm ports and a third round port directed straight downward, and has 127mm submergence.
-The straight-walled mold cavity and upper strand is 132mm thick by 984mm wide, cast at 1.5m/min with 58 °C of superheat, 434 stainless steel and no gas injection.
-Further details are given elsewhere on the casting conditions [11], computational model equations [3, 12], and experimental measurements [11, 12].

-An example of the fluid flow velocities in the nozzle and mold region of this thin-slab continuous caster are presented in Fig. 3 [3].
-Note the significant asymmetry in the instantaneous flow pattern in the nozzle, both around the stopper rod, Fig. 3 a) and at the nozzle ports, Fig. 3 b).
-Flow varies chaotically between sides, in spite of the perfectly symmetrical domain, and long time operation, reaching a "pseudo-steady" state.
-This continues into the mold region, as Fig. 3c) shows differences from the time average, Fig. 3d).
-Generally, this example is a reasonably-stable classic double-roll flow pattern.
-Flow impinges on the narrow faces, splits upward and downward, and traverses the top surface back towards the SEN.
+To illustrate the application of some of these models used to understand continuous casting defects, examples are taken from simulations conducted at the University of Illinois.
+For simplicity, almost all the examples involve the same thin-slab caster using the domain in Figure 2.
+The tapered nozzle has two 15° downward, 75 x 32 mm ports, a third round port directed straight downward, and 127-mm submergence.
+The straight-walled mold cavity and upper strand is 132 mm thick x 984 mm wide, cast at 1.5 m/minute with 58°C of superheat, 434 stainless steel and no gas injection.
+Further details are given elsewhere on the casting conditions, computational model equations and experimental measurements.11-12 asymmetry in the instantaneous snapshot of the flow pattern in the nozzle, both around the stopper rod (Figure 3a) and at the nozzle ports (Figure 3b).
+Flow varies chaotically between sides, in spite of the perfectly symmetrical domain.
+This is characteristic of the "pseudo-steady" state of this turbulent flow, even after long-time operation.
+The chaotic flow continues into the mold region, as Figure 3c shows differences from the time average (Figure 3d).
+Generally, this example is a reasonably stable classic double-roll flow pattern.
+Flow impinges on the narrowfaces, splits upward and downward, and traverses the top surface back toward the SEN.